edwincodee/requirement-analysis/README.md

 - Requirement validation.
 Reviewing the document requirements with stakeholders to ensure their accuracy and completeness.
 Define clear acceptance criteria for each requirement.

+## Types of Requirements.

+### Functional reqirement
+This describe what a system or software should do like user registration and authentication, property listing and property search.

+### Non-functional requirement
+This describe how the system should perform like peformance, scalabilty, security, usability.